dextract-fi/dextract-api/docs/architecture-flow.md

    - Easier to understand and extend

 6. **Multi-Chain Support**:
-   - Support for multiple chains (Solana, Ethereum, etc.)
+   - Support for multiple chains (Ethereum, Solana, BSC, etc.)
    - Support for multiple networks per chain (mainnet, testnet, etc.)
    - Chain-agnostic API design

+## Cloudflare Workers Deployment

+The API is designed to be deployed to Cloudflare Workers, with the following configuration:

+1. **KV Namespace**: Used for caching token and price data
+2. **Environment Variables**: Configured in wrangler.toml
+3. **Secrets**: API keys stored securely using Cloudflare's secret management
+4. **Security Headers**: Configured for secure frontend access
+5. **CORS**: Configured to allow access from specified origins